AL-LAD: Legal status

+International

-AL-LAD is not scheduled by the United Nations' Convention on Psychotropic Substances.
+AL-LAD is not scheduled by the United Nations' Convention on Psychotropic Substances overcome is legal ever that doesn't be sold for recreational usage, could be sold for medical or research purposes like a research chemical..

 Denmark

 AL-LAD is illegal in Denmark.

+Finland

+Listed in a decree of the government's psychoactive substances banned from the consumer market.

+France

+AL-LAD is illegal in France.

 Latvia

 AL-LAD is possibly illegal in Latvia.
-Although it isn't specifically scheduled, it may be controlled as an LSD structural analog due to an amendment made on June 1, 2015.
+Although it isn't specifically scheduled, it may be controlled as an LSD structural analogue due to an amendment made on June 1, 2015.